anna-filou/anna-filou.github.io/reading.md

     mixed but overall I think I’ve gained something valuable. \U0001F499\n"
 ---

-I use this page as a way to keep track of the books I read, starting in 2021, in a way that makes sense to me.
+I started tracking my books here in 2021 in a way that makes sense to me.